 Did the Earth Move for You

 But here is the thing about "Asteroid vs. Earth" and the thing which I can't believe I am about to say but they got something right.
-Instead of just tossing fake looking special effects at us instead we get tossed a range of characters from the cocky intern who comes up with the plan to make the Earth move to the various experts and then the soldier with issues with his boyfriend.
+Instead of just tossing fake looking special effects at us we get tossed a range of characters from the cocky intern who comes up with the plan to make the Earth move to the various experts and then the soldier with issues with his boyfriend.
 It is the variety of characters that end up being so much fun.
-Eventually the focus does switch to more special effects and action but the build up and the characters are where this movie actually works in that entertainingly bad way.
+Eventually the focus does switch to more special effects and action but the build up and the characters are where "Asteroid vs. Earth" actually works in that entertainingly bad way.

 What this all boils down to is that unlike some of these disaster movies from The Asylum "Asteroid vs. Earth" whilst still ridiculous and generally bad is more entertaining and in truth in parts is actually enjoyable.